MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 When you continually exceed the capacity management threshold, then either adding more or faster processors to increase capacity or scaling the service across multiple servers would be a solution.
 Performance alert thresholds let you know when you need to take immediate action when performance issues negatively affect client experience.
 In contrast, a troubleshooting solution would be more concerned with addressing one-time events.

 Capacity management is like the preventative measures you'd take to avoid a car accident, such as defensive driving, making sure the brakes are working properly, and so on.
 Performance troubleshooting is more like when the police, fire department, and emergency medical professionals respond to an accident.
-In summary, capacity management is “defensive driving,” Active Directory-style.

 Over the last several years, capacity planning guidance for scale-up systems has changed dramatically.
-The following changes in system architectures have challenged fundamental assumptions about designing and scaling a service:
+The following changes in system architectures challenge fundamental assumptions about designing and scaling a service:

 - 64-bit server platforms
 - Virtualization